QuantumSpawner/ray_tracing_wgpu/README.md

 A simple ray tracing implementation in Rust using WGPU, inspired by the [_Ray Tracing in One Weekend Series_](https://raytracing.github.io).

-## Running the Project
+## Try Out the Project!

-This project runs directly in the browser which can be accessed at [this projrct's GitHub Pages](https://quantumspawner.github.io/ray_tracing_wgpu).

-> [!WARNING]
-> Currently only supports Chrome and Edge since they are the only browsers that support WebGPU.
-Checkout [WebGPU Implementation Status](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) for more details.
+Try out the result of this project from [this project's GitHub Pages](https://quantumspawner.github.io/ray_tracing_wgpu).

 ### Camera and Render Controls